 Black rot of sweetpotato is caused by the ascomycete fungus Ceratocystis fimbriata.
 Symptoms generally appear at harvest or during storage and consist of a dry, firm, dark-colored rot that does not extend into the cortex of the sweetpotato root.
 Infections typically begin at wounds, lenticels, or lateral roots and can expand in diameter during storage.
 Examination of infected tissue with a hand lens may reveal the white mycelia and black perithecia of C. fimbriata growing on the lesion surface, which is a key diagnostic feature of black rot.
 If infected roots are bedded for transplant production, symptoms may also appear on plants in the bed or after planting.
 Infected slips develop dark, sunken cankers below the soil surface and severe infections can result in the stunting, wilting, and even death of sprouts.

 Black rot of sweetpotato can be a devastating disease when it occurs, as C. fimbriata produces an abundance of conidia that can contaminate equipment and packing lines, as well as chlamydospores that can survive in the soil for several years.
 Fortunately, black rot can be effectively prevented and controlled through proper cultural practices.
 Sweetpotatoes should not be bedded or planted in fields where sweetpotatoes have been grown in the past 3-4 years, fields known to have high incidence of black rot, or in fields infested with morning glories, as these serve as an alternate host.
 Furthermore, roots selected for transplant production should be disease free and treated with a fungicide such as thiabendazole to kill any fungal structures present on the root surface.
-Labeled fungicides for sweetpotato can be found here.
+Labeled fungicides for sweetpotato can be found in the North Carolina Agricultural Chemicals Manual.
 It is also imperative that when harvesting transplants, slips are cut at least 2 cm above the soil line to limit contamination of the planting material.
 Tools should also be cleaned frequently to prevent pathogen spread.
 Following these preventative steps can significantly reduce the occurrence of black rot during harvest or in storage.
 Prevention of black rot is imperative as fungicides are not effective against established infections.